tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/查询实例_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DescribeAutoScalingInstances) queries information about the instances with Auto Scaling.
+This API (DescribeAutoScalingInstances) describes one or more Auto Scaling instances

 * You can query the details of instances based on information such as instance ID and scaling group ID.
 For more information about filters, see `Filter`.
 * If the parameter is empty, a number that same as the `Limit` (the default is 20) of scaling groups will be returned.